 The plant is a perennial herbaceous perennial, which reaches about 6-8 inches above the ground with downy, spreading, parsley-like leaves.
-After about 180 days after seedling, its beetroot-shaped hypocotyls (taproot and hypocotyls) ready for harvest.
-The taproot, which is the edible part of the plant; varies in size from 1-2 inches in diameter with thin, elongated, tapering stem.
+After about 180 days after seedling, its beetroot-shaped hypocotyls (taproot and hypocotyls) are ready for harvest.
+The taproot, which is the edible part of the plant, varies in size from 1-2 inches in diameter with a thin, elongated, tapering stem.

 Its root features knotty finger-like projections that grow downward from the soil surface.
-Fresh root has a silver gray outer skin (peel).
+The fresh root has a silver-gray outer skin (peel).
 Cut sections feature creamy white, yellow, or red-colored crunchy flesh depending upon the variety.
-The root often contains thin strands of fibrils running lengthwise through its center, especially in overmature ones.
+It often contains thin strands of fibrils running lengthwise through its center, especially in overmature ones.

-There are four distinct cultivars of maca root grown in the native Andes Mountains.
-Yellow being the most common ecotype followed by purple, purple-blue and black root varieties The roots differ in their color depending up on anthocyanin pigments concentration in them.
-Black maca treated as prized item in traditional medicines.
+There are four distinct cultivars of maca root grown in the Andes Mountains.
+Yellow is the most common ecotype followed by purple, purple-blue, and black root varieties.
+They differ in their color depending upon the anthocyanin pigments concentration in them.
+Black maca is the most preferred root in traditional medicines.

 Fresh as well as dry maca contains no cholesterol and has very small quantities of fat.
-Nonetheless, the root contains several noteworthy phyto-chemicals, mineral and vitamins, which boost vitality, freshness and general wellbeing.
+Nonetheless, the root contains several noteworthy phytochemicals, minerals, and vitamins, which boost vitality, freshness, and general well-being.

-Maca plant parts traditionally believed to increase energy levels.
-Ancient Incas used maca root parts to improve fertility and as aphrodisiac and to regulate menopausal and menstruation symptoms.
+Maca plant parts are traditionally believed to increase energy levels.
+Ancient Incas used maca root parts to improve fertility as an aphrodisiac and to regulate menopausal and menstruation symptoms.

-Researchers working on maca confirmed that certain active compounds like macamides and macaenes are primarily responsible for its physiological actions on the human body.
+Researchers working on maca confirmed that certain active compounds like macamides and macaenes are primarily responsible for their physiological actions on the human body.

 Maca root powder is an incredibly rich source of vitamins and minerals.
-100 g off maca powder consists of calcium- 250 mg, iron- 14.8 mg, potassium-2000 mg, sodium-7.9 mg, copper-6mg and manganese- 0.8 mg.
-Much of these minerals take part in metabolic functions as co-factors for the enzymes.
+100 g of maca powder consists of calcium- 250 mg, iron- 14.8 mg, potassium-2000 mg, sodium-7.9 mg, copper-6mg, and manganese- 0.8 mg.
+Much of these minerals are integral parts of maca nutrition which plays a role as co-factors for the enzymes in the metabolic functions.

 Commercial maca products have gained popularity as dietary supplements for aphrodisiac purposes and for increasing fertility and stamina.
 However, scientific evidence on its effectiveness is limited.

-Traditionally used as staple food by the the indeginous tribes, maca root later transcended as chief medicinal herb under the Inca empire when its warroors using it to revital enrgy before embarking on battles.
+Traditionally used as a staple food by the indigenous tribes, maca root later transcended as a chief medicinal herb under the Inca empire when its warriors used it to reveal energy before embarking on battles.

-Maca powder used in many Chinese TCM mixed with other synergic herbs like ginseng, spirulina, tribulus, rhodiola, ashwagandha, etc to combat stress, fatigue, nervous weakness, to improve muscle strength, sexual performance, etc.
+Maca powder used in many Chinese TCM mixed with other synergic herbs like ginseng, spirulina, tribulus, Rhodiola, ashwagandha, etc to combat stress, fatigue, nervous weakness, and to improve muscle strength, sexual performance, etc.

 |Total Fat||3.6 g||16%|

-Traditionally, maca roots harvested by hand once its top greens turn yellow.
-Fresh roots usually available only from the farmers near its cultivation.
+Traditionally, maca roots are harvested by hand once their top greens turn yellow.
+Fresh roots are usually available only from the farmers near its cultivation.

 In the US markets, dried tubers, powder, and chunks in vacuum packs can be readily available from specialty food stores.

-Look for the uniform sized, well-dried roots in authentic packages.
-Fresh roots keep well for several days in the cold storage.
+Look for the uniform-sized, well-dried roots in authentic packages.
+Fresh roots keep well for several days in cold storage.
 Dried maca root and powder can be stored for several months.

-Today, however, much of the maca crop is utilized by the pharmaceutical industries to process and market as food-supplement instead of vegetable.
+Today, however, much of the maca crop is utilized by the pharmaceutical industries to process and market as food supplements instead of vegetables.

-Novelty maca products drinks, energy bars, or as additive in smoothie or chocolate drinks.
+Novelty maca products drinks, energy bars, or as an additive in smoothie or chocolate drinks.

-Maca root, being member of broccoli family vegetables, does not cause much toxic problems if consumed in moderate quantities.
+Maca root, being a member of the broccoli family vegetables, does not cause many toxic problems if consumed in moderate quantities.
 (Medical disclaimer).

-Maca root is a kind of underground, taproot (hypocotyl) of plant L. meyenii native to highland mountain plateus of peru.
+Maca root is a kind of underground, taproot (hypocotyl) plant L. meyenii, native to the highland mountain Plateus of Peru.

-In a way similar to other taproots like turnips, parsnips, etc, maca root also possesses unique caloric and nutritional profile.
-Its fresh roots carry little more calorie values than turnips and potatoes.
-Once dried, its calorific value per 100 g is same as other cereal grains like wheat, and rice.
+In a way similar to the other taproots such as turnips, parsnips, etc, maca root nutrition consists of basic calorific (ex; carbohydrates) and phytochemical nutritional profile like some anti-oxidants, vitamins and minerals.
+Fresh roots carry slightly more calories than turnips and potatoes.
+Once dried, its calorific value per 100 g is equal to cereal grains like wheat and rice.

 Some pharmaceutical trial studies suggest that the consumption of maca root products would help improve sexual vigor in men and women.
-However, further university level studies required to establish this claim of maca root.
+However, further research studies are required to substantiate this claim.

-Ancient indigenous and Inca people used it as chief food source and dry as well as fresh roots often barterd with low-lying land people in exchange of corn, potato, pulses and meat.
-So, it is treated more like a food item by them than as a "novel fitness root".
+Ancient indigenous and Inca people chiefly used maca as a basic food source; dry as well as fresh roots often bartered in exchange for corn, potato, pulses and meat with lowland people.
+So, native Andeans treated it more as a food item than a "novel fitness root".

-Although, maca carries number of anti-oxidant compounds, its anti-oxidant value is no way closer to other anti-oxidant superfoods such as cinnamon, some berries, etc as claimed by somey some companies, websites, articles, etc. The USDA, on its part, has so far not even bothered to find out its nutritional profile and ORAC value.
+Although maca carries a number of anti-oxidant compounds, its value is no way closer to other antioxidant-rich superfoods such as cinnamon, blueberries, etc as claimed by some companies, websites, and articles.
+The USFDA, on its part, does not even bother to publish its nutritional profile and ORAC value.

 You may also like to read: